SantinoAggosti/GeneticAlgortihmForChessPropertiesStudy/README.md

 The algorithm operates through a main loop comprising three key phases: **Selection**, **Crossover**, and **Mutation**.
 Together, these phases drive the evolution of a population of chess positions toward higher fitness.

 ### Selection
 Selection identifies the fittest “Chessboard Organisms” to pass their genetic material to the next generation.
-Fitness is defined arbitrarily based on the project’s goal: **maximizing the total number of legal moves White can make in a non-check, game-reachable position**.
+Fitness is defined arbitrarily based on the project’s goal: **maximizing the total number of legal moves White can make in a non-check, "game-reachable position"**.
 The fitness function is thus proportional to White’s legal moves.
 After testing various models, a linear function proved most effective:

 **F(moves) = a × moves + b**
 - *a* scales the move count.